LuisDHuante/Starman/README.md

 # Introduction
 The following project intends to provide a functional endpoint in which a potential user can visualize a map containing worldwide flight routes in real time.

-The need for such a project stems mainly out of curiosity, as the patterns of flight of a population can aid in the understanding of the global situation as a whole, such as, for example, visualizing armed conflicts or trade associations.
+The need for such a project stems as a desire to function as a real-time alert system with which to calculate the range in which a solar flare can cause interference with the equipment on board of airships currently flying at high altitudes, given their vulnerability to EMP events.

 As a final project, this aims to be a practical demostration of how a series of computers in parallel can be used to obtain an easily scalable product that could potentially be commercialized and expanded upon once completed, without relying on a single, high performance computer to perform the entire process.